paulosuzart/paulosuzart.github.io/_posts/2018-01-02-open-letter-page-2.md

 > The more you code, the more you realise there are whole mathematical, theoretical, engineering and creative universes you do not understand, will never get around to understanding and therefore there is no point in pretending you do, will or can understand.

-Man, every time I get back to Scala Z, or haskell, I have to re-read about category theory.
+Man, every time I get back to Scala Z, or Haskell, I have to re-read about category theory.
 Refresh my mind on Functors, Applicatives, etc, etc. And there are plenty more that I can't grasp - or at least will take much more time to grasp.

 The time where a single developer could craft alone at time something that would make him rich is over.
 You can't deliver value, good experience, scalability, etc without having at least 3 other people working with you.
 And this is not lack of time to do everything, it is lack of knowledge.
 You can't master Front End, Back End, Networking, Distributed Computing, Cloud Infrastructure, Big Data, Machine Learning, Concurrency, Database tuning, and so and so all at once.
 And again, if you believe you can master all these few topics above, you are doomed to frustration.